 The Corporate Records and Archives Policy states, “Carleton University’s Corporate Archives will appraise, acquire, preserve, and make accessible those records identified as essential to documenting the history, organization, structure and functions of Carleton University.”
 In support of this mission, the Archives has a mandate to acquire, preserve and make available archival records that preserve the corporate memory of the University as well as to advise record-creating units on the organization and disposal of their records.

-Carleton’s records management program has three priorities:
+Carleton’s records management program has four priorities:

 - To give advice on the creation of filing classification systems that facilitate efficient access to information.

 - To ensure that archival material is eventually transferred to the Corporate Archives for permanent preservation.

 - To appropriately schedule the disposal of non-archival material.

 - To offer the advice necessary to help business and academic units manage records effectively.

 A sound records management program can ensure that valuable records are properly maintained from the moment they are created until they are no longer needed.
 To this end, the Corporate Archives maintains a records retention schedule for the benefit of the University.